The objectives of this corporation shall be:

 - Name of the person(s) or company the grievance is being filed against including his/her address and phone number.

 - A detailed description of the grievance.
 This description should include full names, addresses, dates, times, etc. and have supporting data attached.

 - Upon receipt of the grievance the Executive Director of the Association will record the date the grievance was received and notify the Board of Governors.

 Section 4.
 Finance Committee – The finance committee shall consist of the Treasurer and at least three (3) members of the Association, one of which must be a member of the Board.
 The Committee shall be responsible for reviewing and recommending the annual budget for the Association, auditing of the books and records maintained by the Treasurer, and meeting regularly with the Treasurer to address any concerns the Treasurer may have regarding the finances of the Association.
 The Committee shall be responsible for hiring an independent Certified Public Accounting firm to audit the books of the Association.
 This audit shall be called at the discretion of the Committee, Board of Governors or the Executive Committee.

 Section 5.
 Public Relations Committee – The Public Relations Committee shall consist of as many members as are required to perform its duties.
-The Public Relations Committee shall be responsible for distribution of material (print or electronic) that lets the membership and public know what the Association is accomplishing and what is happening in the mortgage industry as it relates to the Association.
+The Public Relations Committee shall be responsible for member marketing event participation and the distribution of material (print or electronic) that lets the membership and public know what the Association is accomplishing and what is happening in the mortgage industry as it relates to the Association.